 - Avoid carbonated (fizzy) drinks, such as sodas and sparkling waters.

 - Limit or avoid sugar alcohols, such as xylitol, sorbitol, and mannitol.
 Sugar-free foods often have sugar alcohols.
-If you’re not sure, check the ingredients list on the food’s Nutrition Facts label.
+Check the ingredients list on the food’s Nutrition Facts label if you’re not sure.

 - Choose cooked vegetables instead of raw vegetables.

-- Depending on your symptoms, your healthcare provider may tell you to eat more or less fiber.
+- Your healthcare provider may tell you to eat more or less fiber, depending on your symptoms.
 Follow their instructions.

-If you’re bloated, keeping a food journal can help you see which foods may be causing it.
+If you’re bloated or feel gassy, keeping a food journal can help you see which foods may be causing it.
 Write down your foods and drinks, the time you have them, and the time you start feeling bloated.
 Bring your food journal to your appointments.
 Your healthcare provider will use it to help you manage the bloating.

 A clinical dietitian nutritionist can talk with you about your diet and help you design an eating plan that meets your needs.
-If you’d like to meet with a clinical dietitian nutritionist, ask your radiation oncologist or nurse for a referral.
+Ask your radiation oncologist or nurse for a referral if you want to meet with a clinical dietitian nutritionist.

 Take devices off your skin